reveal/revealjs.com/src/content/themes.md

 <link rel="stylesheet" href="dist/theme/black.css">
 ```

-If you want to add a theme of your own see the instructions here: [/css/theme/README.md](https://github.com/hakimel/reveal.js/blob/master/css/theme/README.md).
+## Custom Properties
 All theme variables are exposed as CSS custom properties in the pseudo-class `:root`.
 See [the list of exposed variables](https://github.com/hakimel/reveal.js/blob/master/css/theme/template/exposer.scss).

+## Creating a Theme
+If you want to add a theme of your own see the instructions here: [/css/theme/README.md](https://github.com/hakimel/reveal.js/blob/master/css/theme/README.md).

+Alternatively, if you want a clean start, you can opt to start from a blank CSS document and customize everything from the ground up.